 |Funding for:||UK Students, EU Students|

 A 3.5 year PhD position is available in in the Ion Quantum Technology Group in the Sussex Centre for Quantum Technologies in the Department of Physics & Astronomy at the University of Sussex.
-Ideally you should be able to start in early 2019.
 The position is part of the UK National Quantum Technologies programme.
-The position consists of current UK/EU fees and a yearly stipend of £ £14296 which can be supplemented by tutoring.
+The position consists of current UK/EU fees and a yearly stipend of £15,009 which can be supplemented by tutoring.
 The position also includes an annual travel allowance.
 You should have a physics, or related degree.

 Ion microchips are the core of any trapped-ion quantum computer.
 We recently published the blueprint for constructing a large scale quantum computer including specialized design specifications for microchips.
 The group produces state-of-the-art microchips and holds the world record for a number of chip specifications.
 You will further develop, together with industrial partners, ion microchips for the quantum computing demonstrators at Oxford and Sussex.
 In particular, you will develop microchips featuring arrays of ion traps giving rise to x-junctions and as well as geometries suited for superior optical access.
 In addition, this work will include the development of through silicon vertical interconnects, through holes for high optical access and on-chip features such as photon detectors, and integrated digital-to-analogue converters.
 This project involves designing, fabricating, characterizing and operating complex quantum microchips to be used in trapped-ion quantum computing, simulation and sensing quantum devices.
 The work will focus on silicon manufacturing.